This post may contain affiliate links. Please read our disclosure policy.

 • Cornstarch: The cornstarch is used to just add a hint of thickness to the sauce.

 There are several different cuts of meat you can use for this recipe.
 My favorite Peruvian restaurant here uses filet mignon, but you could also use sirloin, skirt steak, or flank steak.
-The thing to keep in mind is to cut the meat in thin slices or small pieces that are the same size so that they cook up evenly.
+Cut the meat in thin slices or small pieces that are the same size so that they cook up evenly.

-1. Marinate the beef: Add a splash of soy sauce and roughly half of the minced garlic to the thinly sliced beef and allow for it to marinate for 5-7 minutes while you prepare the remaining ingredients.
+1. Marinate the beef: Add a splash of soy sauce and roughly half of the minced garlic to the thinly sliced beef.
+Allow for it to marinate for 5-7 minutes while you prepare the remaining ingredients.
 This is where you’d add in a pinch of baking soda if you used a particularly tough cut of meat.

 2. Make the sauce: The sauce is as simple as combining a few ingredients in a mason jar and giving it a quick shake to help everything mix.
 All you need is soy sauce, red wine vinegar, oyster sauce, aji Amarillo paste, and cornstarch.